-The fund is intended for the income-oriented investor seeking higher returns through dividend distributions and interest income from bonds and money market instruments.
+The fund is intended for the income-oriented investors seeking higher returns through dividend distributions and interest income from bonds and money market instruments.
 Return expectations are offset by risks in the equity, interest rate and currency areas, as well as by credit risks and the possibility of incurring losses up to and including the total loss of capital invested.
-The investor is also willing and able to bear a financial loss and is not concerned with capital protection.
+The investors are also willing and able to bear a financial loss and are not concerned with capital protection.